-14.3.2 Input
+14.4.1 Input

-In Oracle Database 12c Release 1 (12.2), the setBytes, setBinaryStream, setString, setCharacterStream, and setAsciiStream methods of PreparedStatement are extended to enhance the ability to work with BLOB, CLOB, and NCLOB target columns.
+The setBytes, setBinaryStream, setString, setCharacterStream, and setAsciiStream methods of the PreparedStatement interface are extended to enhance the ability to work with BLOB, CLOB, and NCLOB target columns.
 If the length of the data is known, then for better performance, use the versions of setBinaryStream or setCharacterStream methods that accept the data length as a parameter.

-This enhancement does not affect the BFILE data because it is read-only.
+These methods do not work with BFILE data because it is read-only.

-For the JDBC Oracle Call Interface (OCI) and Thin drivers, there is no limitation on the size of the byte array or String, and no limitation on the length specified for the stream functions, except the limits imposed by the Java language.
+For the JDBC Oracle Call Interface (OCI) and Thin drivers, there is no limitation on the size of the byte array, String, or the length specified for the stream functions, except the limits imposed by the Java language.

-In Java, the array size is limited to positive Java int or 2147483648 elements.
+In Java, the array size is limited to positive Java int or 2 gigabytes of size.

 For the server-side internal driver, currently there is a limitation of 32767 bytes for operations on SQL statements, such as an INSERT statement.
 This limitation does not apply for PL/SQL statements.
-There is a simple workaround for an INSERT statement, where it is wrapped in a PL/SQL block in the following way:
+You can use the following workaround for an INSERT statement, where you can wrap the LOB in a PL/SQL block:

 '''

 BEGIN

 INSERT id, c INTO clob_tab VALUES(?,?);

-END;
+END:

 '''